-See appendix F for more information about child-on-child abuse.
+See Appendix F for more information about child-on-child abuse.

-Procedures for dealing with allegations of child-on-child abuse
+10.4.1 Procedures for dealing with allegations of child-on-child abuse

-If a child makes an allegation of abuse against another child:

-- Employees must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact external agencies, if appropriate

-If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
+- If a child makes an allegation of abuse against another child: - o Staff must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact external agencies, if appropriate - If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.

-Creating a supportive environment in school and minimising the risk of child-on-child abuse
+10.4.2 Creating a supportive environment in school and minimising the risk of child-on-child abuse

-Exeter House School recognise the importance of taking proactive action to minimise the risk of childon-child abuse, and of creating a supportive environment where victims feel confident in reporting incidents.

-To achieve this, we will:

-- Challenge any form of derogatory or sexualised language or inappropriate behaviour between peers, including requesting or sending sexual images - Be vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female children, and initiation or hazing type violence with respect to boys - Ensure our curriculum helps to educate children about appropriate behaviour and consent - Ensure children are able to easily and confidently report abuse using our reporting systems (as described in section 7.10 below)
+- Connex recognises the importance of taking proactive action to minimise the risk of child-on-child abuse, and of creating a supportive environment where victims feel confident in reporting incidents. - To achieve this, we will: - Challenge any form of derogatory or sexualised language or inappropriate behaviour between peers, including requesting or sending sexual images - Be vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards females, and initiation or hazing type violence with respect to boys - o Ensure our curriculum helps to educate children about appropriate behaviour and consent - o Ensure children are able to easily and confidently report abuse using our reporting systems

-- o Ensure employees reassure victims that they are being taken seriously - Be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems that could be addressed by updating policies, processes and the curriculum, or could reflect wider issues in the local area that should be shared with safeguarding partners - Support children who have witnessed sexual violence, especially rape or assault by penetration.
-We will do all we can to make sure the victim, alleged perpetrator(s) and any witnesses are not bullied or harassed - Consider intra-familial harms and any necessary support for siblings following a report of sexual violence and/or harassment

-The DSL will take the lead role in any disciplining of the alleged perpetrator(s).
-Disciplinary action can be taken while other investigations are going on, e.g. by the police but will always consider how:

-- Taking action would prejudice an investigation and/or subsequent prosecution we will liaise with the police and/or local authority children's social care to determine this - There are circumstances that make it unreasonable or irrational for us to reach our own view about what happened while an independent investigation is ongoing
+- Ensure staff reassure victims that they are being taken seriously - Be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems that could be addressed by updating policies, processes and the curriculum - Support children who have witnessed sexual violence - Consider intra-familial harms and any necessary support for siblings following a report of sexual violence and/or harassment - The DSL will take the lead role in any disciplining of the alleged perpetrator(s).
+Disciplinary action can be taken while other investigations are going on, e.g. by the police but will always consider how: - Taking action would prejudice an investigation and/or subsequent prosecution we will liaise with the police and/or local authority children's social care to determine this

-10.5 Sharing of Nudes and Semi-nudes ('sexting')
+10.5.
+Concerns about sharing of nudes and semi-nudes ('sexting')